KErarslan/3D-VSK-kriging/README.md

-# 3D-VSK: 3D Variogram Surface Kriging
+# 3D-VSK: Four PSD-Consistent Covariance Formulations for Anisotropic Kriging

 Reproducible code accompanying:

-**Erarslan, K.** "3D Variogram Surface Kriging: A PSD-Consistent Covariance Framework for Anisotropic Ore Estimation."
+**Erarslan, K.** "3D Variogram Surface Kriging: Four PSD-Consistent Covariance Formulations for Anisotropic Ore and Coal Deposits." *Natural Resources Research* (submitted).

 ## Overview

-This repository contains the Python implementation used to produce the results, tables, and figures in the manuscript.
-The method (3D-VSK) replaces discrete directional variogram model selection — which can produce an indefinite (non-PSD) kriging covariance matrix under common anisotropy conditions — with a continuous ellipsoidal covariance surface that is PSD-consistent by construction.

-Three covariance formulations are compared throughout:

-1. **Classical Discrete** — nearest-direction model selection (standard practice)
-2. **Classical Bilinear** — bilinear interpolation between directional models (Erarslan, 2001)
-3. **3D-VSK (LMC-Ellipsoidal)** — the proposed method
+Discrete or interpolated directional-variogram selection — the common geostatistical practice of assigning the nearest-direction model at each lag and azimuth — can render the resulting kriging covariance matrix indefinite (non-PSD), a structural weakness documented for four decades but still common in practice.
+This repository implements and benchmarks **four new covariance formulations**, each carrying a genuine, structurally provable PSD guarantee, against a reference heuristic baseline:

+1. **3D-VSK-Elliptical** — a corrected geometric-anisotropy transform (true
+   elliptical coordinate transform, PSD by a linear-map argument).
+2. **CZM (Continuous Zonal Mixture)** — an exponentiated-Fourier-series parametrization of the directional-mixture framework of Allard, Senoussi & Porcu (2016, *Mathematical Geosciences*), providing the first practical fitting procedure for that framework.
+3. **Nested-LMR** — a reparametrized classical nested Linear Model of Regionalization (unconstrained fitting via bₖ = exp(uₖ); same structure as the classical framework).
+4. **KernelSum** — Allard et al.'s (2016) own finite kernel-sum
+   parametrization, implemented here for equal-terms comparison against CZM.
+5. **3D-VSK-empirical** (reference) — the original heuristic ellipsoidal
+   anisotropy formula; PSD-consistency is only empirically observed, not structurally guaranteed (it loses PSD under a Gaussian kernel at one of the two case-study sites).

-on two case studies: a small, dense gold dataset (Kalgoorlie, Australia, n=20) and a large, sparse lignite dataset (Seyitömer, Türkiye, n=191).
+All five formulations are tested across three base kernels (spherical, exponential, Gaussian) and two independent case studies: a small, strongly anisotropic gold deposit (Kalgoorlie, Australia, n=20) and a larger, weakly anisotropic lignite field (Seyitömer, Türkiye, n=191, two variables).
+A central finding is that no single formulation is universally optimal — predictive performance tracks each deposit's own anisotropy signature (Nested-LMR wins at Kalgoorlie, CZM wins at Seyitömer).

 ## Repository Structure

 ```
 .
 ├── notebooks/
-│   └── 3DSurfaceKriging.ipynb       ← main reproducible notebook (run this)
+│   └── 3DVSK_LMR_full_pipeline_FINAL.ipynb   ← main reproducible notebook (run this)
 ├── data/
 │   └── synthetic_seyitomer_generator.py
 ├── requirements.txt
+├── CITATION.cff
 ├── LICENSE
 └── README.md
 ```